This revised edition of Mike Chappell's original Men-at-Arms 138 represents nearly 20 years' new research.

 Autorentext

-MIKE CHAPPELL comes from an Aldershot family with British Army connections stretching back several generations.
-He enlisted as a teenage private in the Royal Hampshire Regiment in 1952 and retired in 1974, as RSM of the 1st Battalion The Wessex Regiment (Rifle Volunteers), after seeing service in Malaya, Cyprus, Swaziland, Libya, Germany, Ulster and home garrisons.
-He began painting military subjects in 1968 and has gained worldwide popularity as a military illustrator.
-Mike has written and illustrated many books for Osprey.
+Mike Chappell retired in 1974, as RSM of the 1st Battalion The Wessex Regiment (Rifle Volunteers), after seeing service in Malaya, Cyprus, Swaziland, Libya, Germany, Ulster and home garrisons.
+He began painting military subjects in 1968 and since then has gained world-wide popularity as a military illustrator.

 Titel